-C. professional standards of safety and effectiveness that are generally recognized in the United States for diagnosis, care or treatment;

-- D. opinions of health professionals in the generally recognized health specialty involved; - E. opinions of the attending professional providers; and - F. any other relevant information brought to the attention of the Health Plan. - IV.
-The Health Plan determines whether care is medically necessary.
+- C. Professional standards of safety and effectiveness that are generally recognized in the United States for diagnosis, care or treatment; - D. Opinions of health professionals in the generally recognized health specialty involved; - E. Opinions of the attending professional providers; - F. Any other relevant information brought to the attention of the Health Plan. - V. The Health Plan determines whether care is medically necessary.
 Determination of medical necessity is based on a review of the patient's medical records.
-When no medical records are received (e.g., clinical note from requesting provider, lab tests, imaging studies, non-operative management if appropriate), the request will be denied not medically necessary. - V. The fact that a provider has furnished, prescribed, ordered, recommended, or approved a service does not: - A. make it medically necessary; - B. mean it is the most appropriate treatment as per the published, peer-reviewed, evidence-based medical literature; or - C. mean that the Health Plan will provide coverage for it.
+When no medical records are received (e.g., clinical note from requesting provider, lab tests, imaging studies, non-operative management if appropriate), the request will be denied not medically necessary. - VI.
+The prescription, order or recommendation of a service by a provider does not: - A. Make it medically necessary; - B. Mean it is the most appropriate treatment as per the published, peer-reviewed, evidence-based medical literature; or - C. Mean that the Health Plan will provide coverage for it.